 Amazon Prime Day is the busiest day for Amazon sellers.
 The best Amazon sellers are constantly looking for ways to improve their sales and ROI.
-At SellerApp, we have written a comprehensive Amazon Prime Day guide for sellers that not only covers how to make the best out of the Prime Day but also the insights from Prime Day 2017, the right strategies and tools to make the most out of Amazon Prime Day 2018.
+At SellerApp, we have written a comprehensive Amazon Prime Day guide for sellers that not only covers how to make the best out of Prime Day but also the insights from Prime Day 2019, the right strategies, and tools to make the most out of Amazon Prime Day 2021.

 Normally a very secretive affair, this year Amazon has let it slip that Amazon Prime Day is in the second week of July on Tuesday the 17th.

-Most sellers see a huge jump in the sales beginning from the Amazon Prime Day.
-Amazon will be running massive advertisements for the Prime Day, which will drive in tons of traffic.
-These traffic and sales can be your launchpad to the entire Q4.
+Most sellers see a huge jump in sales beginning from Amazon Prime Day.
+Amazon will be running massive advertisements for Prime Day, which will drive in tons of traffic.
+These traffic and sales can be your launchpad for the entire Q4.

 May 18th – Last date for 3PL sellers to submit for Lightning Deals review.